wragge/dfat-documents-web/_volumes/volume-20-australia-and-the-indonesian-incorporation-of-portuguese-timor-1974-1976/81-letter-from-barnard-to-willesee.md

 ---
+doc_date: '1975-02-11'
+doc_num: 81
+doc_order: 81
+naa_refs:
+- naa_barcode: 4151599
+  naa_control_symbol: 801/13/11/1 PART 7
+  naa_series: A10463
+  reference: '[NAA: A10463, 801113/11/1, vii]'
-title: "81 Letter from Barnard to Willesee"
+title: Letter from Barnard to Willesee
-volume: "Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974-1976"
+vol_full_title: 'Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974–1976'
-doc_id: 7920
 vol_id: 20
-doc_date: 1975-02-11
+vol_title: 'Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974-1976'
 ---

-# 81 Letter from Barnard to Willesee

 Canberra, 11 February 1975

 SECRET AUSTEO

-Thank you for sending me a copy of your letter of 13th January to the Prime Minister about Portuguese Timor.1 This subject bears very directly on our defence and strategic interests.
+Thank you for sending me a copy of your letter of 13th January to the Prime Minister about Portuguese Timor.[1](#f1) This subject bears very directly on our defence and strategic interests.
 I think it has serious implications not only for our policy but for the Government's domestic political position in these respects.
 Rather than commenting directly on the conclusions that you have put to the Prime Minister, may I therefore invite your attention to considerations that are giving me anxiety.
 I much appreciate your thought that a co-ordinated approach should be developed between our two Departments and to this end I suggest in this letter a line of policy to protect the interests with which I am more directly concerned.
 I believe developments now require that a clear statement of Australian views again be put to the Indonesian Government.

 I do not consider that military-strategic considerations of themselves require us to express a preference whether Portuguese Timor should be independent or be part of the Indonesian state.
 Moreover, even were there a clear military preference, this would have to be weighed, on the one hand, against our national interest in the preservation of a co-operative relationship with Indonesia and, on the other, against political policy supporting the rights of the Portuguese Timorese to self-determination.
 Future military potentialities-such as strategic tension in Australian relations with Indonesia, or with some third power-are not such as to override our present policies as described above.
 While on balance there are possible stronger arguments for Indonesian control of the territory, if this were acceptably and securely achieved, the establishment there of an independent state would also be acceptable to Australia from the military-strategic point of view.
 In either case what will be important to Australia from the strategic point of view will be that the final settlement not develop into a 'running sore' in our neighbourhood that could complicate our relations with Indonesia and that could attract unwelcome attention from other powers.

 What is of central concern to the defence interests, and I believe to our political interests as a Government, is, therefore, the manner in which Portuguese Timor moves either to independence or to Indonesian control.
 I attach for your information the latest JIO assessment of Indonesian attitudes.
 There are indications of significant development since you wrote to the Prime Minister.
-I am deeply disturbed by the present indications that the Indonesian Government is considering military action to seize Portuguese Timor, that influential elements in Jakarta favour this course and that, while a decision has not yet been reached, there are military preparations that would allow action at short notice.2
+I am deeply disturbed by the present indications that the Indonesian Government is considering military action to seize Portuguese Timor, that influential elements in Jakarta favour this course and that, while a decision has not yet been reached, there are military preparations that would allow action at short notice.[2](#f2)

 May I put to you some of the consequences as I see them for our Government position and policies if the Indonesians take immoderate action.